► New WLTP tests explained

 ► Europe's new fuel economy regs

-The new laws came into force on 1 September 2017, replacing the earlier - and largely discredited - NEDC regulations which led to misleading advertising claims.
-It's a staggered roll-out: from 1 September 2018, only WLTP-homologated cars can be sold in Europe and Volvo's got in there early.
+If you're looking at buying a conventional car or an EV, you'll have come across the new WLTP standard.
+The new standard came into force on 1 September 2017, replacing the earlier - and largely discredited - NEDC regulations which led to misleading advertising claims.
+It's a staggered roll-out: from 1 September 2018, only WLTP-homologated cars could be sold in Europe.

 What does WLTP stand for?

 WLTP is short for the snappily titled Worldwide Harmonised Light Vehicle Test Procedure and is the name for the EU's new fuel efficiency ratings for all petrol, diesel, electric and hybrid cars.